kjspring/brazosport-biology/BIOL2320/README.md

 ## Synopsis

 This repository contains the information used to teach Brazosport College students techniques in microbiology.
-This includes a laboratory manual, project instructions, lab protocols,
+This includes a laboratory manual, project instructions, lab protocols, and laboratory simulations.

 ## Motivation